Skip to main contentArrow Right

 Fig: Who uses your application

-In the Vue application, you will use email one-time password (OTP) as the authentication method and SMS OTP as the multifactor authentication (MFA).
-In the Which authentication methods do you want to use? screen, select One-time Password as your primary authentication method and click Next:
+In your Vue.js application, you’ll use OTP via email for authentication and SMS OTP as a second factor.
+On the Which authentication methods do you want to use? screen, select One-time Password as the primary method, then click Next.

 Fig: Choosing the primary authentication method